lhhunghimself/fastBMARdemo/README.md

 #fastBMARdemo
 fastBMA as part of the networkBMA R package
+## Credits
+Kaiyuan Shi modified the fastBMA code and implemented the Rcpp interface.
+LHH wrote the configuration and test code.
+The original networkBMA code is part of a Bioconductor [package](https://www.bioconductor.org/packages/release/bioc/html/networkBMA.html).

 ## Installation
 The source package for networkBMA including fastBMA is provided as tarball.